jamiekimyu/IDD-Fa18-Lab4/README.md

 **a.
 Which Arduino pin should the signal line of the servo be attached to?**

-<br> The Arduino pin should be connected to Pin 9.
+The Arduino pin should be connected to Pin 9.

 **b.
 What aspects of the Servo code control angle or speed?**